fureyc/municipal-water-demand-forecasting/README.md

 I developed the project as an application of statistical modeling and time-series forecasting to a water-management problem.
 I was interested not only in whether a more flexible model could improve forecast accuracy, but also in when it helped and where it still failed.

-The project uses public data, chronological validation and a final untouched holdout period.
+The project uses public data, chronological validation and an originally untouched final holdout period.
 Feature choices, model families and hyperparameters were fixed before the holdout results were viewed.

 ## Why I built this project